justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/colour/tokens/alias/light-alias-content.md

 ## LIGHTNESS
-dark content
+light content

 ### Extra light
-this is very dark
+this is very light